How to know that your communications agency isn’t working

 Any investment in a marketing or communications agency must be associated with a return on investment (ROI).
 Sometimes this ROI is quantified in terms of web traffic, social media followers or directly in sales, while other times ROI is associated with more qualitative elements, such as media presence, visibility or the number of forums that corporate spokespeople have attended thanks to the agency’s work.

 Sometimes perception is not reality.
-There are agencies that, out of a desire to please, lack of experience or naivety, focus all their efforts on generating good results for their clients… and then forget to report them!
-They think that their clients are omniscient and that they are able to see what the agency is generating.
-If this has been the case for you, rejoice because you don’t have to change agencies.
-Just work with them to make sure they report their results in a timely manner.
-We at Incognito create dashboards based on Google Data Studio so that our clients can access the results we generate in near real time.
-And every quarter we use this data to analyse the evolution of the results and provide keys to improve the campaigns or correct any deviations they may have.
+There are agencies that, out of a desire to please, lack of experience or naivety, focus all their efforts on generating good results for their clients… And forget to report them!
+They think their clients are omniscient and able to see what the agency is generating.
+If this has been your case, rejoice because you don’t have to change agencies.
+Just work with them to ensure that they report their results in a timely manner.
+At Incógnito, we create dashboards based on Google Data Studio so that our clients can access the results we generate almost in real time.
+And every quarter, we use this data to analyse the evolution of results and provide keys to improving campaigns or correcting any deviations they may have.

-Either way, if your marketing and communications agency is not delivering the promised results, it is advisable to change agency sooner rather than later.
-Whether it’s an SEO agency, a creative agency, a press office or an agency dedicated to lead generation advertising campaigns.
+In any case, if your communications and marketing agency is not delivering the promised results, it is advisable to change agencies sooner rather than later.
+Whether it’s an SEO agency, a creative agency, a press office, or an agency dedicated to advertising campaigns aimed at generating leads.

 The agency did not set realistic expectations with you